MontzCode/PubMed-NLP-Classifier/README.md

 ## Project Overview

-This project retrieves real-world abstracts from PubMed based on multiple disease keywords and trains a multiclass text classifier to categorize them automatically.
+This project retrieves abstracts from PubMed based on multiple disease keywords and trains a multiclass text classifier to categorize them automatically.
 It's designed as a proof-of-concept for biomedical text classification tasks in noisy and unstructured environments.

 - Language: Python
 - Libraries: `Biopython`, `scikit-learn`, `pandas`